Pacific Island Books

 We thought long and hard about including Antarctica on this website but finally decided to "take the plunge".
 Christchurch, essentially my home town, is still the major jumping off point for Antarctica.
 It hosts the International Antarctic Centre, a place well worth a visit.
 The Antarctic is so much a part of New Zealand and Australian culture and so many Australian and New Zealand photographers and writers have produced work on and about the frozen continent that it seemed short-sighted to leave it off.

 Antarctic Odyssey: In the Footsteps of the South Polar Explorers by Graham Collier & Patricia Graham Collier.
 ISBN 0786706538.
 Published by Caroll and Graf Publishers, Inc. Recommended retail price $35.00.
-Our price $30.00.

 This beautifully illustrated account arose from several visits to both East and West Antarctica by author Graham Collier.
 Traveling on small, ice-strengthened expedition ships and on one occasion a converted Russian icebreaker, he recalls the stories of the early South-Polar explorers, often while standing on the sites of their triumphs and disasters.